In this article

 Add an import:

-import IterableAppExtensions
+import IterableAppExtensions.-

 Update

-, and contains no other code:import UserNotifications import IterableAppExtensions class NotificationService: ITBNotificationServiceExtension { }
+NotificationServiceso that it extendsITBNotificationServiceExtension, and contains no other code:import UserNotifications import IterableAppExtensions class NotificationService: ITBNotificationServiceExtension { }

 -